-Logistics: Wrap meats in 3-4 sheets of newspaper or a layer of foil and rest them in a cooler after cooking.
-This rest time should be at least 30 minutes to allow temps and moisture to even-out, and up to 4 hours.
-Plan the rest time at 1 hour – this gives you some latitude should your meat finish earlier or later than planned.
+Logistics: Wrap meats in 3-4 sheets of newspaper or a layer of foil and hold them in a cooler after cooking.
+This hold time should be at least 30 minutes to allow temps and moisture to even-out, and up to 4 hours.
+Plan the hold time at 1 hour – this gives you some latitude should your meat finish earlier or later than planned.
 Here’s an example plan for spare ribs, working backward from the serving time:

 - 7:00 p.m. – slice and serve